-Treats high blood pressure and angina (chest pain), and lowers the risk of repeated heart attacks.
-It is also used to treat heart failure.
+Treats high blood pressure, angina (chest pain), and heart failure.
+A lower blood pressure can reduce the risk of strokes and heart attacks.
 This medicine is a beta-blocker.

 There may be other brand names for this medicine.